What is CV Link?

-Where is the money coming from to build the CV Link?
+Where is the money coming from to build CV Link?

-As demonstrated in other locations where urban trails exist, folks will use the trail to run errands and commute to work.
-And yes, there will be many using the trail for social pleasure, like meeting friends for coffee or having lunch, but those are still “legitimate” trips in that they are not driving a car to meet friends.
+As demonstrated in other locations where urban trails exist, folks will use the trail to run errands, commute to work, and exercise.
+Many will use the trail for social pleasure like meeting friends for coffee or lunch.
 Tourists visiting the area will find it useful to see other parts of the Coachella Valley without driving a car.
-In addition, some will be using the trail for exercise only which is another form of “legitimate” trail use.

-Why do you think tourists will use the trail?
+Do you really think tourists will use the trail?

 Palm Springs and the entire Coachella Valley is a tourist destination.
 Folks come here for many different reasons.
-When on vacation, many want to try something different, get out and see different features of the area, and get some exercise.
-All of the resorts and many of the hotels provide bikes for their guests.
+When on vacation, many want to try something different, get out to see different features of the area, and get some exercise.
+Most all resorts and many hotels provide bikes for their guests.
 There are several bike rental companies in the area and the first question a visitor ask is “where is a safe place to ride?”
 In addition, there is a very successful bicycle touring company providing half day tours for visitors to the valley.
-During summer months, many European tourists come to the Palm Springs area for the heat and lower hotel prices.
+During summer months, many European tourists come to the Palm Springs area to enjoy the heat and lower hotel prices.
 They embrace bicycle travel as a pleasant way to get around.

-Several large bike events are in the area: the Tour de Palm Springs; the Tour of Palm Desert; and the Patriot Ride attracting thousands of bicycle riders to the valley.
+Several large bike events are in the area: The Tour de Palm Springs; Tour of Palm Desert; and the Patriot Ride attract thousands of bicycle riders to the valley.
 Some are the ‘hard-core’ extreme distance riders, but most are casual riders who enjoy riding a bike.
-When this trail is built, many will return to enjoy riding along the safe, well designed multiuse path.
+When this trail is built, many will return to enjoy riding along this safe, well designed multi-use path.

-For most of the year, it is either too hot or too windy to ride a bike.
+What about it being too hot or too windy to ride a bike?

 In the Coachella Valley, people play golf, hike local trails, and ride bikes year around, but they do it early.
 Remember, temperatures do not hit their peak until later in the day.
 With the low humidity and the air movement when riding, early morning bike rides can be quite enjoyable.

-The winds do not blow every day and quite often, it could be windy in the northwest part of the valley and no wind in the central or southeast part of the valley.
+Winds do not blow every day.
+Quite often, it could be windy in the northwest part of the valley and no wind in the central or southeast part of the valley.
 When built out, this trail will traverse the entire length of the valley, so it could be windy in one part and not in another.